M&A Analytics: Survey Results and Findings | Deloitte US has been added to your bookmarks.

 Technology-driven data analytics is poised to play a critical role in the world of mergers and acquisitions (M&A).
 Deloitte’s survey of 500 corporate executives reflects that, not only are the majority of companies surveyed using data analytics today, more than 80 percent see data analytics becoming increasingly important in the future of M&A. From richer, more detailed information, to careful reviews of digital economic indicators, data analytics provides insights that can fundamentally change the value of a deal.

 How technology-driven data is changing deal-making

 By Brian Bird, Director, M&A Transaction Services, Deloitte & Touche LLP

 Many of those who engage regularly in mergers and acquisitions (M&A) have started to make technology-driven data analytics a critical part of their toolbox, whether in the initial search for potential targets, analysis of financials, or other elements of the due diligence process.
 Data analytics—the term widely used for technology solutions that help organizations interpret data and analyze business trends—provides a level of sophistication and precision that previously was not available, or available only at great cost in time and money.

-Respondents say their use of data analytics has risen steadily in recent years, and more than eight in ten respondents see data analytics becoming increasingly important to M&A activity in coming years.
-Only 1 percent of respondents said they’ve used data analytics less than they have previously.
+Respondents say their use of data analytics has risen steadily in recent years, and more than eight in ten respondents see data analytics becoming increasingly important to M&A activity in

 Our survey shows that 40 percent of respondents view data analytics as a “core component” of M&A analysis; another 28 percent say it is used in “select areas” of analysis.
 Of those 21 percent not currently using M&A data analysis, nearly half said they are considering it.